See below for some basic information to get you started: opening hours and admissions policy; registration; fire and first aid.

 - Opening hours and admissions policy

-The main entrance to the Richard Powell Library is via the Blundell Terrace fire door, entering the Library on the first floor.
+The main entrance to the Richard Powell Library is via the foyer of Garden Court, entering the Library on the Ground Floor.
+The floor above, one storey higher than the Ground Floor, is the First Floor.

 Parts of the Library are accessible to wheelchair users at all times, and there is ramped access into the building.
 Users with special access needs are recommended to contact the Librarian in advance of their first visit.
-The Librarian and Head Porter may be able to arrange full independent access to both floors of the Library for disabled users, but again this should be discussed in advance.
+It may be possible to arrange full independent access to both floors of the Library for users with disabilities, but again this should be discussed in advance.

 If you are not currently studying or working at Sidney, please contact the Librarian in advance.
 To borrow books from the Library you will normally need a University ID card or University Library card.
 New first-year undergraduate and postgraduate members of Sidney should find that their ID cards have been registered for borrowing before they arrive.
 Other Sidney members should present their card to a member of the Library staff for registration before borrowing books, send in their details by email to email@example.com, or fill in a paper issue slip at the self-issue desk outside of staffed hours.